 Amethyst Lake Trail is a 11.7 mile heavily trafficked out and back trail located near Kamas, Utah that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.
 Dogs and horses are also able to use this trail.

 This 6 mile trail starts as the Stillwater trail in the Stillwater Fork of the Bear River Drainage.
 After about 4 miles from the trailhead you come to the Amethyst Lake Trail which forks to the left.
 The first 2 miles of the trail are quite steep and rocky .
 The trail ends at Amethyst Lake which is situated within the timberline transition zone in a cirque basin at the head of the Ostler Fork Drainage.
 Most people camp at the end of a long meadow 1.5 miles before you get to the lake where there is more protection from the wind.